azwadriqbal/snpArcher-bam-input/README.md

 ### Usage
 For usage instructions and complete documentation, please visit our [docs](https://snparcher.readthedocs.io/en/latest/).

-In addition to the standard usage instructions, the sample list input file must be modified to include the paths to the BAM files.
-An example of the sample list format is provided below (with an example in `config/example_samples.csv`):
+In addition to the standard usage instructions, **the sample list must be modified to include the paths to the BAM files**.
+An example of the expected sample list format is provided below (with an example in `config/example_samples.csv`):

 ```
 BioSample,Run,LibraryName,refGenome,refPath,bam